aman-uta-kgp/credit_rating_migration/README.md

 ## Data Sources

 - **Credit Ratings Data:** Monthly S&P credit ratings for S&P 500 companies (File: `ratings_raw_data.csv`).
-- **Rating Improvement:** Any kind of news - positive, negative or neutral - does not correlate with a credit rating improvement.
 - **Adverse News Data:** Retrieved using a custom Google Search API, analyzed for sentiment using FinBERT.

 ## Key Steps